Salvador Moncada: Early life and education

 Moncada was born in Tegucigalpa, Honduras, to Salvador Moncada and Jenny Seidner on 3 December 1944, and moved to El Salvador in 1948.
-He studied medicine at the Facultad de Medicina, Universidad de El Salvador from 1962 to 1970.
-In 1971 he went to London to work on a PhD with John Vane in the Department of Pharmacology in the Institute of Basic Medical Sciences, Royal College of Surgeons.
-After a short period of research in the National Autonomous University of Honduras he moved to the Wellcome Research Laboratories (Beckenham, Kent), where he became director of research in 1986.
-In 1996 he moved to University College London, where he set up the Wolfson Institute for Biomedical Research in the Cruciform Building, which he directed until 2012.
+He attended the secondary School Instituto Nacional in San Salvador (El Salvador) between 1957 and 1961.
+In 1962, he went to study medicine at the University of El Salvador where he received an MD degree in 1970.
+In 1971 he went to London to work on a research doctorate with John Vane at the Department of Pharmacology of the Institute of Basic Medical Sciences, Royal College of Surgeons.
+In 1974, Moncada obtained a PhD in Pharmacology from the University of London.
+After a short period of research at the National Autonomous University of Honduras between 1974 and 1975, he moved to the Wellcome Research Laboratories (Beckenham, Kent), where he became director of research in 1986.
+During this period he also received a higher DSc degree from the University of London in 1983.
+In 1996, Moncada moved to this university, where he was director of the UCL Wolfson Institute (formerly known as The Cruciform Project for Strategic Medical Research) until 2011 and a professor of experimental biology and therapeutics until 2013.

 Research

 His scientific career began at the Royal College of Surgeons, where he collaborated in the discovery that aspirin-like drugs inhibit prostaglandin biosynthesis.
 This finding elucidated the mechanism by which these drugs act as analgesic, antipyretic, and anti-inflammatory agents and also explained the mechanism by which they cause gastric damage.
 In 1975, at the Wellcome Research Laboratories, he led the team that discovered the enzyme thromboxane synthase and the vasodilator prostacyclin.
 This work contributed to the understanding of how low doses of aspirin prevent cardiovascular episodes such as myocardial infarction and stroke.
 As director of research at the Wellcome Research Laboratories he presided over the discovery and development of lamotrigine (an anti-epileptic compound), atovaquone (an anti-malarial) and zomig (for treatment of migraine headaches), and initiated the work that resulted in the development of lapatinib for the treatment of breast cancer.
 He was also responsible for the identification of nitric oxide as a biological mediator and the elucidation of the metabolic pathway leading to its synthesis.
 A great deal of the early work on the biological significance of nitric oxide in the cardiovascular system came from his laboratory, as well as some fundamental information about the role of nitric oxide in the peripheral and central nervous systems and in cancer.
 His later work has focused on the areas of mitochondrial biology and cell metabolism.
 Most recently, his work has led to the finding of the molecular mechanism that coordinates cell proliferation with the provision of metabolic substrates required for this process.